Sbrenz/Globlal-Warming-Dashboard/README.md

 ## Installation

-Use the package manager npm to install :
+In the project folder use the package manager npm to install :

+node_modules dependecies with the command : npm install

 react with the command :
 npm install react